anuran-roy/OpnEco/README.md

 We all have been there, haven't we?

 OpnEco is a Python3 project developed just for that.
 To be a constant companion throughout your content writing process.
-By a content writer, for content writers.
+By content writers, for content writers.

 ## Salient features: